pbellanger/device_asus_nakasig/README.md

 ### On your 2012 Nexus 7 mobile tablet
     1. Power down your tablet
-    2. Press and hold volume down and the power buttons of your tablet to enter fastboot mode
+    2. Press and hold the volume down and the power buttons of your tablet to enter fastboot mode
     3. Connect your tablet to your computer via the USB cable

 ### On your PC
 Assuming you are at the top of your AOSP working directory:

     $ cd out/target/product/tilapia

-If installing the ROM for the first time (*WARNING: all user data will be deleted on your tablet!*):
+If installing the ROM for the first time (**WARNING: all user data will be deleted on your tablet!**):

     $ fastboot oem unlock
     $ fastboot -w update nakasig-img-eng.*.zip

 If installing the ROM from an older version of this ROM (no user data will be lost):

     $ fastboot update nakasig-img-eng.*.zip

-*NOTE: the initial boot after flashing the ROM may take a long time (in the order of several minutes)*
+**NOTE: the initial boot after flashing the ROM may take a long time (in the order of several minutes)**